Stevan Sremac: Biography

-Stevan Sremac was born in Senta in Bačka region (then part of the Austrian Voivodeship of Serbia and Banat of Temeschwar) on 11 November 1855.
-He was of Aromanian ancestry.
+Stevan Sremac was born in Senta in Bačka region (then part of the Austrian Voivodeship of Serbia and Banat of Temeschwar) on 11 November 1855 to Avram Sremac and Ekatarina.
 He spent his early childhood in the city of his birth, and moved to Belgrade to study after his parents died.
 While still a university student, he joined the Serbian Army and participated in the 1876 and 1877–1878 wars as a volunteer.
 In 1878 he graduated from Belgrade's Grande École (Velika škola) in philosophy and history.
 He became a teacher, working in this profession for the rest of his life—in the southern Serbia's cities of Pirot, Niš and Belgrade.
 His personal relations with his pupils were of singularly close and affectionate nature, and the charm of his social gifts and genial character won him friends on all sides.
 His literary reputation was established relatively late, in 1890, with novelized chronicles of events and personages from Serbian history.
 These weren't published until 1903 under title Iz knjiga starostavnih ("From Ancient Books").

 In political sense, he was an activist of Liberal party (Serbia), which was pretty conservative with strong nationalist sentiments and supported the rule of the Obrenović dynasty.
+In 1906 he became a member of the Serbian Academy of Sciences and Arts.

 Sremac died accidentally of blood poisoning in Sokobanja on 12 August 1906.